 Part VI — Sureties and surety undertakings

-35. Meaning of surety and surety undertaking
+35. Surety and surety undertaking

 (1) A surety is a person who, as a condition of the grant of bail to an accused, enters into a surety undertaking, that is to say, undertakes in writing that he will, subject to this Act, forfeit a specified amount of money if the accused fails to comply with any requirement of his bail undertaking mentioned in section 28(2)(a) and (b).